 In his new statement, Barrowman reiterated his stance, saying: “Since my apology in November 2008, my understanding and behaviour have also changed.”

 Julie Gardner, an executive producer on Doctor Who and Torchwood, also confirmed to The Guardian that she had received a complaint about Barrowman’s on-set behaviour “around 2008”.

 “I met with John and reprimanded him [to] make it clear to both John and his agent that behaviour of this kind would not be tolerated,” Gardner said, adding that she also spoke to the show’s other executive producers and the head of BBC drama commissioning.
 “To my knowledge, John’s inappropriate behaviour stopped thereafter.”

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

 Barrowman’s Torchwood co-star Gareth David-Lloyd has since jumped to the actor’s defence, stating: “He would have never behaved in a way he thought was affecting someone negatively.”

-Clarke, most recently seen in ITV’s now cancelled drama Viewpoint, was the subject of a Guardian investigation on Thursday (29 April) in which 20 women came forward with accusations of sexual harassment, unwanted touching, groping, sexually inappropriate behaviour, bullying, and unprofessional misconduct between 2004 and 2019.
+Last week, Clarke was the subject of a Guardian investigation in which 20 women came forward with accusations of sexual harassment, unwanted touching, groping, sexually inappropriate behaviour, bullying, and unprofessional misconduct between 2004 and 2019.